-We are pleased to present the Twenty First Annual Report of IntraSoft Technologies Limited ("the Company") together with the Audited Financial Statements for the financial year ended 31 March 2016.
+We are pleased to present the Twenty Second Annual Report of IntraSoft Technologies Limited ("the Company") together with the Audited Financial Statements for the financial year ended 31 March 2017.

-The consolidated performance during the year ended 31 March 2016 as compared to the previous financial year, is summarized below:
+The consolidated and standalone performance during the year ended 31 March 2017 as compared to the previous financial year, is summarised below:

 There was no change in nature of the business of the Company, during the year under review.

-The Company has three wholly owned subsidiaries as on 31 March 2016 viz.
+The Company has three wholly owned and two step down subsidiaries as on 31 March 2017 viz.
 123Greetings.com, Inc (USA), Intrasoft Ventures Pte.
-Ltd (Singapore) & One Two Three Greetings (India) Private Limited (India).
-One step-down subsidiary named as 123Stores, Inc (USA) is a wholly owned subsidiary of Intrasoft Ventures Pte.
-Ltd (Singapore).
-During the year a step-down subsidiary was formed named as 123Stores E Commerce Private Limited, which is a wholly owned subsidiary of 123Stores, Inc., to increase focus on the E-Commerce business by consolidating all operations related to E-Commerce under 123Stores, Inc. and thus to further increase financial and operational efficiencies.
+Ltd (Singapore) & One Two Three Greetings (India) Private Limited (India) wholly owned subsidiaries and 123Stores, Inc (USA), wholly owned subsidiary of Intrasoft Ventures Pte.
+Ltd (Singapore) and 123Stores E Commerce Private Limited (India), wholly owned subsidiary of 123Stores, Inc. The entire group focuses on the E-Commerce business by consolidating all operations related to E-Commerce and online greeting activities to achieve financial and operational efficiencies.

 Appropriations a.
 Dividend

 The Board of Directors of the Company has recommended a final dividend of Rs.
 2/- (20%) (previous year Rs.
 2/- per equity share) per equity share of face value of 10/- for the financial year 2016-17, which if approved would absorb Rs.
 354.61 Lacs including dividend distribution tax of Rs.
 59.98 Lacs (Previous year Rs.
 354.61 Lacs including dividend distribution tax of Rs.
 59.98 Lacs).